weakish/weakish.github.com/dive-into/go.md

 The slice uses an underlying array to store data.
 The length of an array `[n]T` is part of its type, so arrays cannot be resized.
-Thus slices are much more common than arrays.
+Thus, slices are much more common than arrays.

 ```go
 type slice struct {